How to Stream Live Video with Telestream Wirecast Version 8 and Dacast

 The Dacast integration sign-in setup method is faster but doesn’t work with all platforms.
 We recommend using this method unless there are changes.
 Let’s explain how to use both methods.

 Manual configuration method

-Here’s how to manually set up Wirecast with DaCast Online Video Platform.
-There are two parts for this setup.
-The first part takes place in your DaCast account.
-In the second part of setup, you’ll take the details provided in the first part and plug them into Wirecast.
+Here’s how to manually set up Wirecast with Dacast Online Video Platform.
+There are two parts to this setup.
+The first part takes place in your Dacast account.
+In the second part of the setup, you’ll take the details provided in the first part and plug them into Wirecast.

 - Click on “Live Channels” in the sidebar